ModelEarth/io/template/feed/README.md

 <a href="https://buildingtransparency.org/ec3/creator-contacts/epds">How to Get an EPD</a> - Includes  “nutrition label”
 <a href="https://www.oneclicklca.com/simple-epd-guide/" target="epdGuide">EPD Guide</a> - One Click LCA<br>

-<b>TO DO:</b> Allow site users to enter their own BuildingTransparency key here.
-Use [javascript sample on starter page](../../../localsite/start/steps/).

 View our [Product YAML notes](../product/) for steps on using Postman.

 ## Display Footprints from Static Files